jjnether/obsidian_backup/jnetherton/DA/Active Orders/111321 - Camp Humphreys.md

 - 51N = 5 (30%) E SPEED SLOW
 - INRUSH = 4 (X5)
 - PHASE INRUSH RESTRAINT TIME ADDER = 1.75

+Question:
+- Inrush timer only allows for 1 decimal, do you want 1.7 or 1.8? (asked for 1.75)